jonathanhecl/controlrun/README.md

  }
 }
 ```
+The tokenCode can be what you want, like the client name.
  5. If you want to activate an tokenCode, only need put 1 in the value.

 ## Start using it